 Bulging is most evident at the toe of the dam.
 If an inspector suspects a loss of freeboard (the vertical distance between the maximum water level and the crest of a dam) a survey of the crest should be performed to verify if there has been a loss of freeboard.
 If this survey confirms a loss, this could indicate a possible dam bulging problem and the probability of dam failure.
 The area above a bulge should be checked for other indicators of instability such as cracks and scarps.
 However, not all bulges suggest a stability problem.
 When the dam was constructed, it may not have been uniformly graded by the bulldozer or grader operator, so there may be bulges in the embankment that were formed during construction.
 Bulging associated with slides is a more severe problem.
 If bulging associated with cracks or scarps is discovered, a qualified dam safety professional should be contacted at once

 The flood hydrograph (seen below) resulting from a dam breach is dependent on many factors.
 The primary factors are the physical characteristics of the dam, the volume of the reservoir, and the mode of failure.
-Characteristics such as dam geometry, construction materials, and mode of failure determine the dimensions and timing of breach formation, volume of reservoir storage, and reservoir inflow at the time of failure; this determine the peak discharge and the shape of the flood hydrograph.
+Characteristics such as dam geometry, construction materials, and mode of failure determine the dimensions and timing of breach formation, volume of reservoir storage, and reservoir inflow at the time of failure; this determines the peak discharge and the shape of the flood hydrograph.

 Slope protection is designed to prevent erosion of the embankment slopes, crest, and groin areas.
 Inadequate slope protection usually results in deterioration of the embankment from erosion, and in the worst cases can lead to dam failure.
 Inspectors should look for inadequate slope protection, including eroded and displaced materials and lack of vegetation during every visual inspection.